 - Reinstall the air filter housing cover.

 Most lawn tractors use a vacuum fuel pump.
-This pump can go bad over time and will not be able to hold the pressure required to pump fuel to your carburetor.
+This pump can go bad over time and will not be able to draw fuel out of the fuel tank using the vacuum off the engine to move fuel to your carburetor.
 Fuel running through your fuel pump can degrade the plastic and internal components.

 Check for signs of fuel leakage on your pump.
-You will need to replace the pump if you find leaking as this is a sign your pump is no longer sealed and able to hold pressure.
+You will need to replace the pump if you find leaking as this is a sign your pump is no longer sealed and able to work correctly.

 If you don’t see signs of leaking, you’ll have to test fuel flow to check for a pump failure that caused your lawn tractor not to start.